- 1 Anatomical Position

 Inferior Oesophageal Sphincter

-The pyloric sphincter lies between the pylorus and the duodenum.
+The pyloric sphincter lies between the pylorus and the first part of the duodenum.
 It controls of the exit of chyme (food and gastric acid mixture) from the stomach.

 In contrast to the inferior oesophageal sphincter, this is an anatomical sphincter.
 It contains smooth muscle, which constricts to limit the discharge of stomach contents through the orifice.